syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/how-to/format-code-block.md

 ---
-title: "Blazor Rich Text Editor | how to | format code block using toolbar button"
+title: "Blazor Rich Text Editor | how to | Format code block using toolbar button"
 component: "Rich Text Editor"
 description: "This section explains about, how to format code block using toolbar button click in Blazor Rich Text Editor component."
 ---

 # Format code block using toolbar button

-You can configure code block formatting as a separate toolbar button by adding the **InsertCode** keyword within the `RichTextEditorToolbarSettings` items property.
+You can configure code block formatting as a separate toolbar button by adding the **InsertCode** Command within the `RichTextEditorToolbarSettings` - `Items` property.

 The InsertCode button has a toggle state to apply code block formatting to the editor and remove code block formatting from the editor.